deadsnakes/issues/.github/ISSUE_TEMPLATE.md

 <!--
-NOTE: deadsnakes only provides packages for LTS releases (even number + .04)
+NOTE: deadsnakes only provides packages for ubuntu LTS releases (even number + .04)
 - it's a lot of  **free** work already to build packages for LTS releases
 - if you or your company would like to pay for this, please reach out directly (you can find my email address in my commits)